Frequently Asked Questions

 Q: Okay, what happened to the old Frontalot site?

 A: It was irredeemable.
 Hax0rz were beating the hell out of it.
 The kindly and dedicated crew of coding volunteers who built its back-end in 2006 did a fantastic job, but one decade and many versions of PHP later, it was not particularly impervious to SQL injections.

 Q: I found my email on a frontalot.com database leak that got posted somewhere!
 WTF?

 A: Front is very sorry about that happening.
-When the breach occurred (Feb of 2015), Front and his host did their best to patch up the holes, changed everyone's frontalot.com password, hacked some extra hashing into the password storage, mailed out new passwords along with the alert, and tried to inform users via news posts and twitter and facebook and etc. But Front is not surprised if none of that communication reached you.
+When the breach occurred (Feb of 2015), Front and his host did their best to patch up the holes and tried to inform users via email and news posts and twitter and facebook and etc. But Front is not surprised if none of that communication reached you.
 Luckily(?)
-PHPBB2 was always an insecure back-end, so signup had long carried a warning about passwords being mailed back to you in cleartext.
-We also always warned that you shouldn't use a valuable pass for the Frontalot forums.
+PHPBB2 was always an insecure back-end, so signup had long carried warnings about not using a valuable pass for the Frontalot forums.
 We know that's the kind of warning lots of folks ignore.
 We of course never had any of your credit cards or mailing addresses on file, and hopefully losing that pass and having your email exposed was not the beginning of anything very identity-thefty happening in your life.
 If it was, Front feels quadruple extra terrible about the whole business.

 Q: How can I access the album downloads that I bought at the old frontalot.com?

 A: Email The Shopkeep to discuss.
 We'll get you taken care of.